seasalt-ai/docs/4b5185df31c6f044506adfc3eaa15c4266f32bb6/_sources/nlp/readme.rst.txt

     :local:
     :depth: 3

-The purpose of this tutorial is to demonstrate how the ngChat meeting RESTFul APIs can be used to retrieve meeting analytics.
+The purpose of this tutorial is to demonstrate how the SeaChat meeting RESTFul APIs can be used to retrieve meeting analytics.
 In this tutorial we will walk-through:
     - How to use the Summarization API to generate short and long summaries from a meeting transcript
     - How to use the Topic Prediction API to predict topics from meeting transcript
     - How to use the Action Extraction API to extract and summarize actionable items from a meeting transcript